|

 I think our ancestors knew how human this tendency towards destructive behavior was.
 That is why the rabbis of old gave us this midrash.

 They describe God's completing God's glorious creation.
 They describe the beauties of the Garden of Eden.
 And then they imagine God placing Adam and Eve in the lush, green Garden and saying, "Be careful.
 Be smart.
 All this is yours to protect.
+Care for it well because it is all I can give you.
+If you destroy it, there will be nothing to replace it."

 And why would God have had to say something so obvious as be careful with this delicious green gift?
 Why would the rabbis have created this midrash?